COVID-19 Resource Center

 The COVID-19/coronavirus disease outbreak continues to impact the daily lives of people around the world, and the transit industry is no different.
 The management and staff of the Greater Peoria Mass Transit District (GPMTD)/CityLink have had to make some difficult decision over the past few weeks, but please rest assured that the health and safety of our passengers and employees is of the upmost importance to us.
 Please use this page as a resource for the latest news and updates from CityLink regarding COVID-19/coronavirus.

 We encourage you to stay informed on the latest updates from the Centers for Disease Control and Prevention, and to visit the COVID-19 Resource page on their website.
 Also, please stay informed on the latest updates and information shared by the Peoria City/County Health Department.
-We highly recommend watching the weekday press conferences they are streaming live on their Facebook page.
+We highly recommend watching any press conferences they stream live on their Facebook page.
 Another great resource is the FEMA Coronavirus Rumor Control webpage.